Meet the Social Media Team

 Most of all, Sharlot likes finding out new things!
 So if something amazes you about our parks, let her know by posting it!
 If you still have an unanswered question after leaving, ask it on Facebook!
 She wants to stay connected with you.

 Krystina has been working at Montezuma Castle since 2011.
 She began as a Student Conservation Association intern and became an employee through the Pathways Program for students in 2012.
-Krystina is currently a Master's candidate at Northern Arizona University.
-Her interests include Southwest archeology and public education.
-When she isn't working as a park ranger, she enjoys knitting and spending time with her bearded dragon Arnold.
+Krystina recently earned her MA in archaeology from Northern Arizona University.
+Her thesis, “Same Story, Different Pueblo?” focuses on the interpretation of archaeological sites within the National Park Service in the American Southwest.
+When she isn't working as a park ranger, she enjoys fiber arts and spending time with her bearded dragon Arnold.

-Krystina previously interned with the Flagstaff Area National Monuments (Wupatki, Sunset Crater, and Walnut Canyon) and is an avid supporter of the Junior Ranger program.
-She has earned badges from at least 26 parks, so far...
+Krystina previously interned with the Flagstaff Area National Monuments (Wupatki, Sunset Crater, and Walnut Canyon) and is an avid supporter of the Passport to your National Parks and Junior Ranger program.
+She has earned badges from at least 34 parks, so far...